Understanding Transmission Costs in Your Power Bill4 min read

 Transmission is distinct from power distribution, which is the local wiring between high-voltage substations and customers.
 Transmission infrastructure may be owned, operated and maintained by electric utilities or independent transmission owners.

 In PJM, the main transmission rate is Network Integration Transmission Service or NITS.
 NITS is the mechanism by which transmission owners recover their annual transmission costs and revenue requirements from PJM network customers.
-Transmission owners set their rates using either a fixed/stated NITS rate to recover their costs or a forward-looking formula based rate which is a projection of their revenue requirement for the upcoming operating year.
-Formula rates are only set for one year and are updated in either January or June.
+Transmission owners set their rates using either a fixed/stated NITS rate to recover their costs or a forward-looking formula-based rate, which is a projection of their revenue requirement for the upcoming operating year.
+Formula rates are only set for one year, and depending on the utility, are updated in either January or June.

 What have historical NITS rates been?